 Photoshop Color Grading for Landscape Photography

 A couple of weeks back I published a tutorial explaining how to apply color grading in Lightroom to a sunset photo to improve the appearance.
-This time, I’m going to show you how you can use Photoshop Color Grading with one of my landscape photos.
-I have to admit that although the results were good, Lightroom is quite limited.
+I must admit that although I liked the results, Lightroom is quite limited.
 Photoshop provides lots of flexibility in applying color grading to your photography.